cdmacfadyen/MedPicPy/README.md

 Medical imaging datasets can be difficult to read in with many different file formats and dataset structures.
-MedPicPy allows you to quickly get up and running with a dataset so you can get results easily.
+MedPicPy allows you to quickly get up and running with a dataset so you can get initial results and see how changes affect them.
 ### Table of Contents
 - [Why use MedPicPy?](#why-use-medpicpy)
 - [Installation](#installation)